sparkhere-sys/wahoo/README.md

 this README is informal by design, if you have any questions, pull up an issue or contact me.

-wahoo isn't intended to be used as a wrapper for pacman. fork it if you want that
+wahoo isn't intended to be used as a wrapper for pacman.

 roadmap: [click me](./ROADMAP.md)